Personal tools

 Veterans of our implementation effort have done this port to a new architecture in as little as six man-months ... under optimal conditions.
 A more realistic time scale for someone starting from scratch on this would be two good wizards working six months to get something turning over, and another six months or a year to get the thing up to full speed and product quality.
 That's for a straightforward port ...
 All of the sources add up to 3 or 4 megabytes...

-Since you ask about Vaxlisp, it is the result of the same process described above, and the work was done here at CMU by DEC employess and by me as a consultant to DEC.
+Since you ask about Vaxlisp, it is the result of the same process described above, and the work was done here at CMU by DEC employees and by me as a consultant to DEC.
 The result is owned by DEC and we can't give it to anyone.

 -- Scott" [Scott Fahlman via AIList Digest, Volume 4, Issue 117, 9 May 1986]